magento/pwa-studio/pwa-devdocs/src/tutorials/intercept-a-target/add-new-environment-variable/index.md

 In PWA Studio storefront projects, the `.env` file in the project's root directory lists the environment variables and their values.
 These variables are available to your Node scripts, but for security reasons, PWA Studio limits which variables your frontend code can access.

-This tutorial teaches you how to create a package that provides React component that can access an environment variable.
+This tutorial teaches you how to create a package that provides a React component that uses an environment variable.

 ## Tasks overview